 EKE‑Electronics Celebrates 40 Years in Rail

-2026 is a very special year for EKE-Electronics as we celebrate our 40th Anniversary.
-This is a milestone that reflects decades of dedication to developing reliable train automation solutions for customers worldwide.
-From humble beginnings in Finland to becoming a trusted partner for rolling stock manufacturers and rail operators across six continents, our story is defined by expertise, commitment, and quality.
-Marking 40 years gives us the chance to celebrate our history.
+2026 is a very special year for EKE-Electronics, marking our 40th Anniversary.
+This milestone reflects four decades of work in developing reliable train automation solutions for customers worldwide.
+The company has grown from humble beginnings in Finland to becoming a trusted partner for rolling stock manufacturers and rail operators across six continents.
+Our story is defined by expertise, commitment, and quality.
+This anniversary gives us the chance to celebrate our history.

 Engineering Roots

-EKE was also among the first Finnish companies to own a computer, using it to develop payroll software for construction firms.
+EKE was also among the first Finnish companies to own a computer.
+The early system was used to develop payroll software for construction firms.
 A bold move that demonstrated a forward-thinking approach, even if it came with challenges.
-These experiences laid the foundation for EKE’s adaptability and technical ambition.
+Those experiences laid the foundation for EKE’s adaptability and technical ambition.

 Bertel Ekengren